weolix/SeP-IQA/README.md

 ### 2. Evaluating Other Models (`evaluate_others.py`)

 Use `evaluate_others.py` to run evaluations with other supported MLLMs.
+These models require further development of appropriate prompts, and their performance needs improvement.

 **Arguments:**
 *   `--model_type`: Model to evaluate.
 Choices: `internvl3`, `qwen2vl`, `qwen25vl`, `llava_video`, `llava_next`.